 WASHINGTON, D.C.
-(April 3rd, 2019)– The Trust Fund Committee of the Trust Fund for the People of the Republic of the Marshall Islands (the Fund) conducted its fiscal year 2019 (FY19) second quarter meetings on March 28th, 2019.
+(May 16, 2019)– The Trust Fund Committee of the Trust Fund for the People of the Republic of the Marshall Islands (the Fund) conducted its fiscal year 2019 (FY19) third quarter meetings on March 13th (Washington DC) and 14th (Majuro), 2019.

-The meeting covered the Fund’s investment performance for the October-December 2018 quarter as well as the January-February 2019 period, and a review of the Fund’s FY18 annual report and audit.
+The meeting covered the Fund’s investment performance for the January-March 2018 quarter as well as the April-early May 2019 period.

 As provided for under the Compact of Free Association agreements, as amended (U.S. Public Law 108-188), the Fund was established to contribute to the economic advancement and long-term budgetary self-reliance of the people of the Republic of the Marshall Islands when annual grant assistance under the Compact expires after fiscal year 2023.